Sbook-Antimony/Sbook/README.md

 mathematica
 ===========
-a mathematic solving tool and calculator
+a mathematic solving tool and calculator intended to help students and teachers

 wikis
 =====